 Step 3.
 Fill out the Intent to Graduate form.

-Step 4.
-Make sure that you have $0 balances.
+Step 6.
+Make sure that you have $0 balances and no library loans.

-Contact the business office and the library to make sure that you do not have any outstanding fees.
+Contact the business office and the library to make sure that you do not have any outstanding fees or borrowed books.
 We cannot confer your degree if there are monies owed to us.
 If you need to work out a payment plan, you can contact the business office and they will help.

 That's it!
 Oh, except for actually completing all of your coursework.